 - Middle: Briefly address the customer’s real pain points and offer a glimpse at how you’re going to address them.
 Use clear, precise language and keep it short and to the point.

 - End: Show them where they can take the next step.

-Perfect Your Call To Action (CTA)
+Perfect Your Call To Action (CTA) for Your Videos

 Every video needs a call to action.
 This is the part at the end of your video where you tell your audience what to do next.
 Again, based on the focus of your video, your call to action might change.